rod-dot-codes/git-sweep-merged-and-stale/README.rst

 ::

     WARNING: When you delete branches with no active PR, you will lose access to the ability to restore the branch.
     Please back it up using Github Artifacts or a copy of the branch prior to running this.

+Read the Python `Readme`_ .
 `PyPi`_ version available for PIP.

 Based off `git-sweep`_ .

-Read the Python `_Readme`.
+MIT License.

 .. _PyPi: https://pypi.org/project/git-sweep-merged-and-stale/
 .. _Readme: https://github.com/rodvdka/git-sweep-merged-and-stale/blob/master/PACKAGE_README.rst